-- double-hull spaces and double bottoms which do not have a common boundary wall with the cargo tanks; - cofferdams and hold spaces where ballasting is carried out using the piping of the fire-fighting system in the cargo area and bilge-pumping is performed using educators. - 9.3.1.35.2 Where the double bottom is used as an oil fuel tank, it shall not be connected to the bilge piping system. - 9.3.1.35.3 Where the ballast pump is installed in the cargo area, the standpipe and its outboard connection for suction of ballast water shall be located within the cargo area. - [9.3.1.35.4 It shall be possible for an under-deck pump-room to be stripped in an emergency using a system located in the cargo area and independent of any other system:

-This stripping system shall be located outside the pump-room.]
+- double-hull spaces and double bottoms which do not have a common boundary wall with the cargo tanks; - cofferdams and hold spaces where ballasting is carried out using the piping of the fire-fighting system in the cargo area and bilge-pumping is performed using eductors. - 9.3.1.35.2 Where the double bottom is used as a liquid oil fuel tank, it shall not be connected to the bilge piping system. - 9.3.1.35.3 Where the ballast pump is installed in the cargo area, the standpipe and its outboard connection for suction of ballast water shall be located within the cargo area. - 9.3.1.35.4 It shall be possible for an under-deck pump-room to be stripped in an emergency using a system located in the cargo area and independent of any other system.
+This stripping system shall be located outside the pump-room. - 9.3.1.36- (Reserved)